 Sheryl Seiden is a seasoned matrimonial lawyer, having practiced family law exclusively since January 2000.
 Sheryl has been recognized as a “Best Lawyer in America” since 2015, and has been selected by her peers as a Super Lawyer (and previously, a Rising Star) since 2015.

-Sheryl is an Officer of the Family Law Section (“FLEC”) of the New Jersey State Bar Association, and is slated to be Chair of FLEC in May 2019.
+Sheryl is the Chair Elect of the Family Law Section (“FLEC”) of the New Jersey State Bar Association, and is slated to be Chair of FLEC in May 2019.
 As an Officer of FLEC, Sheryl dedicates her time to ensure that the needs and concerns of the Family Law Section are addressed.
 She is a past Co-Chair of the Young Lawyer Family Law Subcommittee for FLEC, and has been a member of FLEC since 2008.

 She is also a fellow of the American Academy of Matrimonial Lawyers – New Jersey Chapter (“AAML”), where she has served on the Board of Managers for the last three years, and currently serves on the Continuing Legal Education and membership committee.
 She also serves on the Professionalism and Collegiality Committee for the National Chapter of the American Academy of Matrimonial Lawyers.